jboardman367/TASBoard-old/README.md

 - Add more kinds of elements than just keys
   - Waterfalls
   - Static elements
+- Add in more ffmpeg options (As a sidebar?)
+  - Codec
+  - bitrate
+- Add more sidebars
+  - Properties
+  - Encoding Settings (?)

 ## Known Fixes
 - Encode button appears to do nothing on Linux